itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 ```
 sudo rm /etc/nginx/sites-enabled/default
 ```
+In the following configuration, we will be creating three virtual hosts with and without domain names.

+### If domain names available :
-In the following configuration, we will be creating three virtual hosts for the domains **nayab.xyz**, **asstracker.in** and the blog **blog.nayab.xyz**.
+We will be creating the virtual hosts for these three domains **nayab.xyz**, **asstracker.in** and the blog **blog.nayab.xyz**.

-**Replace** above domains with yours.
-If you don't have domain names, replace these domain names with ***localhost:port*** values for each app/website.
-For example,
- * localhost:3000	# For website 1
- * localhost:4000	# For app 1
- * localhost:5000	# For app 2
+Replace above **domain** names with yours.

 Create same file with our configuration
 ```
 sudo vi /etc/nginx/sites-enabled/default
 ```
 ```
 server {
 	# Domain name below.
-This can be localhost:port also
 	server_name www.asstracker.in asstracker.in;

         # Replace the following root path to your website or app folder
-		root  /home/pi/demo;
+	root  /home/domain;

         # This is the order in which server searches for the file names.
         # If index.html is not found, it will search for index.htm and so on.
         index index.html index.htm index.nginx-debian.html;

         location / {
 	        # First attempt to serve request as file, then
 	        # as directory, then fall back to displaying a 404.
 	        try_files $uri $uri/ =404;
         }
 }
 server {
 	# Domain name below.
-This can be ip address also
 	server_name nayab.xyz www.nayab.xyz;

         # Replace the following root path to your website or app folder
-		root  /home/pi/demoblog;
+	root  /home/website;

         # This is the order in which server searches for the file names.
         # If index.html is not found, it will search for index.htm and so on.
         index index.html index.htm index.nginx-debian.html;

         location / {
 	        # First attempt to serve request as file, then
 	        # as directory, then fall back to displaying a 404.
 	        try_files $uri $uri/ =404;
         }
 }
 server {
 	# Domain name below.
-This can be ip address also
 	server_name blog.nayab.xyz;

         # Replace the following root path to your website or app folder
-		root  /home/pi/blog;
+	root  /home/blog;

         # This is the order in which server searches for the file names.
         # If index.html is not found, it will search for index.htm and so on.
         index index.html index.htm index.nginx-debian.html;

         location / {
 	        # First attempt to serve request as file, then
 	        # as directory, then fall back to displaying a 404.
 	        try_files $uri $uri/ =404;
         }
 }
 ```
 Replace **root** path with your website or app path for everywhere.

 Before reloading the configuration, test whether the configuration syntax is correct or not with the following command.